Skip to Content

 1. Ramble around the castle

 Visitors can explore the public rooms on the ground and first floor.
-The renovations have left many original architectural features intact including the fireplaces.

 2. Grab some of the best views of the city on the Cave Hill walk

-cave hill belfast
+cave hill walk

 It takes you past the Devil’s Punchbowl, several caves and McArt’s Fort as you traverse moorland, heath and meadows.
-This is regarded as one of the more challenging walks in Belfast for good reason.

-4. Explore the Cave Hill Visitor Centre
+3. Explore the Cave Hill Visitor Centre

 Cave Hill Visitor Centre is on the second floor of Belfast Castle.
 Free to visit, it has four rooms of exhibits and an 8-minute film about Cave Hill and Belfast Castle.

-Newly refurbished, it tells the history of Belfast Castle, the people who lived on Cave Hill and how it got its name.
 The exhibits on Belfast Castle show how it might have looked 100 years ago as a family home.
 It covers the former Pleasure Gardens, Floral Hall and Bellevue Zoo.

 It also features the plants and animals that live in Cave Hill County Park within the woodland, heath, cliffs, caves and two nature reserves.